During the dark days of winter, many people develop signs of depression. This specific type of depression is known as seasonal affective disorder.

 In addition to these medical treatments, lifestyle changes can also help manage symptoms of seasonal affective disorder.

-- Staying Busy: Packing your schedule with events keeps your mind and body active.
+- Staying busy: Packing your schedule with things to do keeps your mind and body active.
 However, winter tends to challenge people as there are fewer activities going on.
 Starting a new hobby during this time of the year can help you stay busy and have something to look forward to each week.

-If you have suicidal thoughts, seek help immediately through your nearest emergency room.
+And if you have suicidal thoughts, seek help immediately by calling the national suicide prevention lifeline at 1-800-273-8255 or going to the nearest emergency room.